mcw-rcc/mcw-rcc.github.io/docs/storage/rcc-storage.md

 ### Scratch

 **Quota**: 5 TiB
-**Purge**: files may be deleted by admin after 180 days
+**Purge**: files may be deleted by admin after 90 days

 Scratch space is intended for data that is read/written during jobs running on the cluster.
 It is located on all compute nodes at `/scratch`.
 Every group has a directory at `/scratch/g/pi_netid` with quota limit 5TiB.

-Scratch space may be increased by request with justification.
+!!! warning "Do not store data in scratch unless you are running a SLURM job."
+    If you are not running a job, you should not have any data in scratch.
+Please remember that scratch storage is limited and must be cleaned up regularly.
+Failure to do so could result in jobs failing for all users and/or deletion of your scratch data by Research Computing.

 ### Local Scratch

 **Quota**: No quota, limited to size of disk (440GiB)
-**Purge**: files deleted after every job
+**Purge**: files deleted automatically after every job

 Local scratch disk may be the fastest computing option to store your job runtime files, especially for jobs that are heavily I/O dependent (i.e. lots of files are read/written).
 However, it does take some time to transfer your files from your global scratch directory to local scratch, and the space is limited (440GiB).